eeeyoung/Froth_monitor/README.md

 # Froth monitor
 ---
-Froth Tracker is an interactive GUI application for analyzing froth videos in real-time or offline.
+Froth monitor is an interactive GUI application for analyzing froth videos in real-time or offline.
 It allows users to draw Regions of Interest (ROIs), track froth movement using optical flow algorithm (more algorithms in the future), and export detailed analysis results, including velocity data, timestamps, and average velocity.

 ## Features
 - Real-time froth movement tracking via live camera input.
 - Supports video imports in popular formats (e.g., MP4, AVI).
 - Draw, manage, and analyze multiple Regions of Interest (ROIs).
-- Advanced velocity analysis using dense optical flow (Farneback method).
+- Advanced velocity analysis using dense optical flow (Farneback method) (more algorithms in the future).
-- Real-time visualization of movement and scrolling axis.
+- Real-time visualization of movement and scrolling axis for velocities.
 - Data export in CSV and Excel formats, with customizable settings.
+- Automatically save and load application data.
-- Integrated video recording with timestamped frame analysis.
+- Integrated video recording for live camera input.

 ## Demo